geut/dat-workshop/problems/en/01/README.md

 ## Sharing files

 _Warming up_.
 Let's do a quick tour through dat CLI [_features_](dat).
-To do this, we are going to share some content, change it and then sync them.
+To do this, we are going to share some content, change it and then syncronize it.
 Also, we will see how can we get specific content.

 ### dat share